Lydia McGrew on Divine Timelessness (Part 3 of 3)

 McGrew’s next objection against Craig’s view is a tu quoque.
 Recall that in part 2 I discussed an objection against divine timelessness according to which a timeless God cannot causally interact with a temporal creation.
 With that objection in mind, McGrew challenges Craig: If that objection is sound, then how can a God who is timeless without creation create a temporal creation?
 Or, as she puts it, “Why should the Boethian [i.e., the proponent of divine timelessness] not be allowed to posit a causal relationship between a timeless God and temporal events, since Craig appears to be doing so himself for the beginning of the universe?”

 This is a fair question, but one that is readily answered, for the objection wasn’t that a timeless God couldn’t create, it was that a timeless God couldn’t create while remaining timeless.
 There is a significant disanalogy between Craig’s view and the timelessness advocate’s view.
 From a timeless God’s perspective (that is, from the perspective of a God who always remains timeless), creation (if there is a creation) must be always timelessly there, alongside God.
 And while this creation may be ontologically dependent on God, I argued in part 2 that this dependence should not be thought of as causal because it does not involve the production or bringing about of anythingā€”on the timelessness model, the ontological inventory is static.
 Now, whatever the merits of that argument, Craig’s view does not suffer from it.
 On his view there is a real production of a universe, a real change in the ontological inventory, for first we have God alone, and then we have God-plus-universe.
-So Craig can say that the production of the universe is genuinely causal and, moreover, that it constitutes a moment of time and brings about a temporal relation between God and a universe that wasn’t there before.
+So Craig can say that the production of the universe is genuinely causal and, moreover, that it constitutes a temporal event and thereby brings about a temporal sequence that wasn’t there before.

 This brings us to McGrew’s final criticism of Craig.
 She charges that the very idea of God’s changing from timeless to temporal in creating the universe is incoherent: